Efficient LLR-Domain Decoding of ABS+ Polar Codes: LLR-Domain Computations for Decoding of ABS+ Polar Codes

 \subsection{The proposed LLR-based SC decoding algorithm}

-Let us move to the formal definition of the proposed SC decoding algorithm which is announced in Sections \ref{subsect:reusing} and \ref{subsect:unused-llrs}.
+Let us move to the formal definition of the proposed SC decoding algorithm.
 The main endpoint is presented in Algorithm \ref{alg:sc-main}, where the recursive procedure DecodeNode from Algorithm \ref{alg:sc-decode-node} is called to process the root node.
 The function DecodeNode$(\lambda,i)$ processes the node $(\lambda,i)$ in the way discussed above.
 To explore it precisely, consider the underlying data structures.